PedroHCouto/Projects-Udacity-Data-Engineer-Nanodegree/4_Data_Lake_with_Spark/README.md

 - Then a `main` is then used to define the path and run all functions mentioned above;
 With this pipeline it is possible to process the data and check if everything went as desired before moving to the cloud where errors are harder to catch and, therefore, to solve.

-**The second one, `etl_EMR.py`, implement almost the same steps, the major difference are:**
+**The second one, `etl_EMR.py`, implement almost the same steps, the major differences are:**
 - Create a spark session with hadoop package for reading the data from S3;

-- The `configparser` package is used to make environment variable the sensible infos present in the `dl.cfg` file;
+- The `configparser` package is used to make environment variable the sensible info present in the `dl.cfg` file;

 - All the input and output paths are S3 buckets and folders path.
 Therefore it the `read.json()` and `write.csv()` commands must take these paths as arguments.
-Also S3a protocol is used;
+Also, S3a protocol is used;
-With this second implementation we can process a huge amount of data and errors are not expected to occur.
+With this second implementation, we can process a huge amount of data and errors are not expected to occur.
 ---

 ## Files
 - **prototype.ipynb:** notebook to explore, prototype and correct the first errors;

-- **etl_local.py:** as mentioned above, it does the locally processing of a small chunk of data in order to refine the implementation and avoid errors;
+- **etl_local.py:** as mentioned above, it does the local processing of a small chunk of data in order to refine the implementation and avoid errors;

-- **etl_EMR.py:** as mentioned above, it is a adaptation of  `etl_local.py` to a cloud (EMR) environment where it should be used to process big volumes of data;
+- **etl_EMR.py:** as mentioned above, it is an adaptation of  `etl_local.py` to a cloud (EMR) environment where it should be used to process big volumes of data;

 - **data:** folder where a small chunk of the originals log and song data are stored;